jontek2/A-better-print_start-macro/README.md

 # The print_start macro for v0

-Replace this macro with your current print_start macro in your printer.cfg.
-Don't forget to updated the chamber thermistor, exhaust fan and the nevermore, as mentioned above.
+Replace this macro with your current print_start macro in your printer.cfg
 ```
 #####################################################################
 #   print_start macro